An air compressor isn't a tool on its own, but a power source for air-powered tools.

 Additional or upgrade tanks are available to improve capacity on some compressors.
 This will require a custom set-up and the know-how to attach the tank.
 The tank will also have to be rated for more PSI than the compressor is rated for, just in case other factors change what the compressor can do or what the tank is holding, such as a noteworthy change in temperature over time while the tank is at full capaciy.

 Due to how they work, it's very difficult to get an air compressor that is quiet, but some are definitely louder than others.
 Some are equipped with mufflers or other noise dampening devices.
 Placement within a shop or garage can also affect how audible the sound is.
+Sometimes an intake muffler can be added to an air compressor, but it has to be designed with that possibility, and there are different attachment designs.
+The product shown to the right won't fit every type of compressor, so if you intend to get one, you will have to look into how mufflers are attached to your type of air compressor.

 Power, Pressure, & CFM

 If your compressor is just going to sit in one place and never move, its weight isn't a big factor.
 However, if you plan on moving it around, especially if you intend to drive it places, weight will be an important factor to consider.
+Even compact compressors can be heavy!

 Size will matter when it comes to transportation as well, but unlike with weight, it is an important factor if it isn't going to be moved anywhere, because it will take up space in your garage or shop bay.